VashMKS/RGBArchitect/README.md

 On a side note, we just realized this is a pretty cool tool for rendering pixel art (you can also play a game on top of your favourite pieces!).

-Finally, huge shoutouts to quill18 for his tutorials and being the source of some of the free assets and code snippets we used when starting with this.
+Finally, huge shoutouts to [quill18](https://www.youtube.com/channel/UCbx1TZgxfIauUZyPuBzEwZg) for his tutorials and being the source of some of the free assets and code snippets we used when starting with this.

-Image Recognition Version 0.9a
+## Image Recognition

 The reason we want our colors as different as possible is so the second part of this project works better.
 You'll notice a folder named ImageDetection containing a bunch of python scripts and input/output folders.
 The ultimate goal of this project is to create a Computer Vision algorithm that takes pictures of handwritten sketches for levels and outputs a readable png image that our Unity interpreter can instantly make into a playable 2D Scene!